Pennsylvania Department of Health

 Initial comments:Name: - Component: -- - Tag: 0000

-Based on an Emergency Preparedness Survey completed on July 23, 2024, at Rehab At Shannondell, it was determined there were no deficiencies identified with the requirements of 42 CFR 483.73.
+Based on an Emergency Preparedness Survey completed on May 5, 2025, it was determined that Rehab at Shannondell had deficiencies that have the potential for minimal harm, as related to the requirements of 42 CFR 483.73.

 Plan of Correction: